PE & Primary Sports Funding

 Last year pupils from across Key Stage 2 took part in competitive sport against other schools through Haringey’s timetable.

-Notable successes were the netball A and B teams winning their respective tournaments, both unbeaten and the boys’ football team finishing runners-up in the Elms London Championships, having earlier won their regional tournament to qualify.
+Notable successes were the netball A and B teams winning their respective tournaments, both unbeaten and the boys’ and girls’ football teams winning the Haringey leagues.
+As a school we also won the Haringey athletics and gymnastics.
+This meant we then represented Haringey in the London Youth Games for netball, athletics and gymnastics.

 We have forged excellent links with Rhodes Avenue Primary school which has allowed us to organise a regular cycle of friendly competitions across a range of sports.
 This has led to a significant increase in the number of pupils representing the school in competitive sport.